roman1e2f5p8s/sui-local-net-demo/README.md

 ---

 ## Closing steps
-Closing steps are meant to be taken after the local Sui network is started to verify that it is running.
+Closing steps are meant to be taken after the local Sui network is started, to verify that it is running.

-1. Once the local network is started using one of the methods provided below, it can be verified that it is running using a simple request:
+*1. Once the local network is started using one of the methods provided below, it can be verified that it is running using a simple request:*
 ```bash
 curl --location --request POST 'http://127.0.0.1:9000' \
   --header 'Content-Type: application/json' \